benguz/prompt-octopus/README.md

-# prompt-octopus
+# Prompt Octopus 🐙
 Run side-by-side prompt engineering and compare as many prompt responses as you need!
+Try it online at [https://promptoctopus.com](https://promptoctopus.com) or self-host.

 ## Self-Hosting
+You'll need an OpenAI API key.
 ### Python
-Get an API key and set acceptable origins, or run locally.

 Move /assets into /python_selfhost/static

 Working in /python_selfhost, run Python (ex. with Windows):